jacobian/djangobook.com/chapter04.rst

     >>> t = Template('{{ person.name }} is {{ person.age }} years old.')
     >>> c = Context({'person': person})
     >>> t.render(c)
-    'Sally is 43 years old.'
+    u'Sally is 43 years old.'

 Similarly, dots also allow access of object attributes.
 For example, a Python ``datetime.date`` object has ``year``, ``month``, and ``day`` attributes, and